chuckcscccl/rustlr/chapter1.md

 analyzing source code.
 For larger project, it is at least capable of producing a usable prototype.

-Rustlr now has the ability to automatically generate a tokenizer using [StrTokenizer][1] and [RawToken][rtk] from a minimal set of declarations in the .grammar file:
+Rustlr has the ability to automatically generate a tokenizer using [StrTokenizer][1] and [RawToken][rtk] from a minimal set of declarations in the .grammar file: